Sleitnick/Knit/docs/services.md

 ## Services Defined

-Services are singleton objects that serve a specific purpose.
+Services are singleton objects that serve a specific purpose on the server.
 For instance, a game might have a PointsService, which manages in-game points for the players.

 A game might have many services.
 They will serve as the backbone of a game.